HorizenLabs/zkverify-docs/docs/tutorials/07-add-new-verifier/03-palletization/02-hands_on.md

   pub static VALID_PUBS: [u8; 32] = hex_literal::hex!("0000000000000000000000000000000000000000000000000000000000000003");
   ```

-  Clearly you have to replace the dummy values above with values suitable for your verifier.
+  You have to replace the dummy values above with values suitable for your verifier.

 - The actual tests can be written in the file `verifiers/foo/src/verifier_should.rs`: